Mike Liambas

 Michael Liambas (born February 16, 1989) is a Canadian professional ice hockey forward.
 He is currently an unrestricted free agent who most recently played with the Iowa Wild in the American Hockey League (AHL) while under contract with the Minnesota Wild organization of the National Hockey League (NHL).
 He made his debut in the NHL during the 2016–17 season, with the Nashville Predators.

-Early life

-Liambas grew up in Woodbridge, Ontario.
+He is also the younger brother to Will Liambas and older brother to Steven Liambas.

 Playing career

 Junior

 Liambas began his junior hockey career in the Ontario Provincial Junior A Hockey League (OPJHL) with the St. Michael's Buzzers.
 He joined the major junior ranks in 2006–07 with the Erie Otters of the Ontario Hockey League (OHL).
 Liambas underwent hip surgery in December 2008 and was subsequently sidelined for much of the 2008–09 season.
 He appeared in just five games during his third OHL season before the injury, not returning to the Otters line-up until the playoffs.
 Following the Otters' elimination, he was signed to a professional contract with the Bloomington PrairieThunder of the IHL on March 31, 2009.
 Liambas played the final eight games of the 2008–09 season for the PrairieThunder, scoring one goal, but returned to the OHL for a fourth season with the Otters as an overage player in 2009–10.